 The scientists in the Algorithms Section focus on the theory and applications of algorithms and also on understanding and coping with complexity.
 Scientists in our section also design and implement experimental software in order to test, apply and evaluate advanced algorithmic techniques.
 Our era has been characterised as “the era of Algorithms”.
 Our scientists investigate several aspects of this important field, including algorithmic optimisation, algorithms for networks and distributed computing, algorithmic game theory and algorithmic economics, and also computability and complexity of problems.
 The section is organised thematically in four corresponding research groups:

-- Algorithms and Optimisation
+- Algorithms, Complexity Theory and Optimisation

 - Economics and Computation